reactjstampabay/RehackedNative/README.md

 # Goals

 1. Convert StartScreen to a class that extends _Component_
-1. Add a Tabbed Dashboard component
+1. Add a Dashboard component

 # ReHacked